pierregoudjo/smart-chrono/README.md

 SmartChrono
 ============

-A simple stopwatch for Iphone.
+A simple stopwatch for Ipho